Heavy Weather

 where the murk stays on the outer end

-and they are sweltering to touch,
+and are hot to touch

 but only on the inner side.

-He trusts no pipe to stay when he thinks he is tight.
+And when he thinks he is tight,

-So he comes back late when he leaves at night
+he leaves at night

-right before a chill touches the air,
+right before a chill touches the air

 with just enough means for repair.

-He keeps a hat on his head,
+He keeps a hat on his head

-and a robe near his bed,
+and a coat near his bed.

 A routine that seems a whole lot of naught for never,